36 years ago today

 I've had vivid nightmares and anxiety dreams since I was a child.

-The first one I can remember was being chased chased by a fossilized dinosaur and watching it attempt to eat cars driving down the street.
-(Note this was a good 30+ years before Jurassic Park movies) It was scary enough that I can still remember the dream to this day over 55 years later.
-While the description is comical it wasn't funny when I was 7 years-old.
+The first one I can remember was being chased by a fossilized dinosaur and watching it attempt to eat cars driving down the street.
+(Note this was a good 30+ years before Jurassic Park movies) It was scary enough that I can still remember the dream to this day, over 55 years later.
+While the description is comical, it wasn't funny when I was 7 years old.

 What is also strange to me is that often the dreams recur multiple times over multiple nights, weeks, or even years.
-Some of the common dreams have been, standing on a pole or pillar that is thousands of feet high with no way down.
-I've had dreams where shadowy ghost or spirits talked to me and left me wide awake and trembling.
-Once I dreamed that there was a man with an ax standing over me about to chop me in two.
-This one ended with me standing up in bed, punching the ceiling and yelling “No!”.
+Some of the common dreams have been standing on a pole or pillar that is thousands of feet high, with no way down.
+I've had dreams where shadowy ghosts or spirits talked to me and left me wide awake and trembling.
+Once I dreamed that there was a man with an ax standing over me, about to chop me in two.
+This one ended with me standing up in bed, punching the ceiling, and yelling “No!”.

 One less scary but frustrating dream that was repeated probably 7 to 10 times, had me driving a car, normally with another passenger.
-In the dream we are driving to a city, but must avoid a different city at all cost.
-The cities have changed over time but let us call them Houston and San Antonio.
-I keep taking the splits or exits for Houston but as I do, I get further from Houston and closer to San Antonio.
-I think I wake up n the middle of this one.
+In the dream, we are driving to a city, but must avoid a different city at all cost.
+The cities have changed over time, but let us call them Houston and San Antonio.
+I keep taking the splits or exits for Houston, but as I do, I get further from Houston and closer to San Antonio.
+I think I wake up in the middle of this one.
 I don't really remember how it ends.

 One particularly frightening nightmare occurred several times.
-It is a lucid dream, I knew I was dreaming.
-In the dream, I wake up and there is someone standing beside my bed, just at the edge of my sight.
-As I turn to see who it is, they backup.
-So no matter how far, or how fast I turn I can never see who is there.
+It is a lucid dream; I knew I was dreaming.
+In the dream, I wake up and someone is standing beside my bed, just at the edge of my sight.
+As I turn to see who it is, they back up.
+So no matter how far, or how fast I turn, I can never see who is there.
 I just keep turning until I yell, “Enough!” and truly wake up.

 I had a new dream last week.
 A strange one.

-In the dream I was living in a dark and scary place with almost no light.
+In the dream, I was living in a dark and scary place with almost no light.
 Everything was in shades of grey.
-I thought of getting a dog but it was too big and more frightening than whatever I was scared of.
+I thought of getting a dog, but it was too big and more frightening than whatever I was scared of.
 So I decided to just leave.
-As is common in dreams, there was no transition I went from standing in a yard to standing on the sidewalk of wide city street.
-I could see the shape of non functioning traffic lights when I looked up the street.
+As is common in dreams, there was no transition; I went from standing in a yard to standing on the sidewalk of a wide city street.
+I could see the shape of non-functioning traffic lights when I looked up the street.
 But everything was deserted.
 For some reason, I had to push a dumpster or skip across the street to check for invisible cars.
 Then I was across the street and entered another house.
 There was a man in the house who gave me a guitar and asked me to play a song.
 He was the first person or thing in color in the dream.
-I haven't really played a guitar in decades but I took the guitar and started to play.
-As I did the dream changed perspective.
-I saw the dark city from a bird's eye view.
+I haven't really played a guitar in decades, but I took the guitar and started to play.
+As I did, the dream changed perspective.
+I saw the dark city from a bird's-eye view.
 My house, where I was, was the only point of light in the dark city.
 The overarching theme of the dream was loneliness.

 This dream has haunted my thoughts for a week.

-I don't place any psychic or prophetic importance to my dreams.
-I am not a pharoah who needs Joseph to interpret my dreams.
-If standing on a pillar in a dream is just a dream then this one was too.
+I don't place any psychic or prophetic importance on my dreams.
+I am not a pharaoh who needs Joseph to interpret my dreams.
+If standing on a pillar in a dream is just a dream, then this one was too.
 And yet, I am not an irreligious man.

 The prophet Joel wrote;